 (807) 597-2735

-This 4,655 square kilometres park offers over 1,500 km of inter-connected canoe routes, many Indian pictographs which makeup one of the largest groups of rock paintings in North America, and trail hiking.
+A popular destination for canoeing and camping, 4,655 square kilometre Quetico Provincial Park is home to over 2,000 lakes, over 1,500 km of inter-connected canoe routes, and countless hiking trails.
+Visitors can also enjoy fishing and wildlife viewing.
+See many Indian pictographs which makeup one of the largest groups of rock paintings in North America